 Apparitions have been seen wandering in the heavy jungle.
 They all seem to be either very confused, frightened or both.
 They do not seem to be aware of the living in any way and will fade into nothing if approached.

-Tragically, they seem to be trapped in a Hell for eternity.
+Tragically, they seem to be trapped in the Hell of Jonestown for eternity.

 Other reported activity: shadow figures; phantom screams and crying; disembodied voices; cold spots; time slips; empathic sensations of fear, confusion, anxiety, and anger; electrical disturbances; light anomalies; a pervading feeling of darkness, evil and this is no place for the living and a feeling of not being alone.